pip-services/pip-services-docs/content/en/toolkit/recipes/command_set/_index.md

   Not available
 {{< /tabsection >}}

-After running, the code above results in the following output:
+After running it, this code produces the following output:

 ![figure 1](./figure1.png)